 The key to a successful diverse recruiting strategy lies in acknowledging that inherent biases exist.
 To overcome bias in hiring decisions, organizations must implement ongoing training on bias and encourage DEI integration in the workplace.
 Equally as vital is to stay abreast of the laws that prohibit discrimination in the hiring phase and beyond.

-If you need help on improving DEI in your hiring process, get in touch with us today to get a comprehensive assessment and customized strategies to your unique needs.
+If you need help to improve DEI in your hiring process, get in touch with us today to get a comprehensive assessment and customized strategies for your unique needs.